turingschool/front-end-curriculum/lessons/module-2/js-5.md

 var dogBreed = 'Labradoodle';
 ```

 We could store the same information in an object.
 Objects are the fundamental building block for organizing the information in our application.
+Objects are made up of properties.
+A property has two parts a key and a value.

 ```js
 var dog = {